Staff Favorite: Hennessey!

 There are several plant varieties you may have in and around your home that can be harmful if ingested by a cat or a dog, including:

 Choosing a veterinarian for your pet is another important factor to consider when adding a pet to the family.
-Do your research, read reviews online, and ask for recommendations from friends and family to find a veterinarian that offers a variety of modern technology and services and provides quality care for your furry friends.
+Do your research, read reviews online, and ask for recommendations from friends and family to find a veterinarian that is best for you.

-If you live in the Washington, D.C. area, you can take advantage of Humane Rescue Alliance’s veterinarian clinics and services, including a veterinarian clinic, affordable spay and neuter services, and veterinary vaccination clinics that offer affordable vaccines, microchipping, custom ID tags, and more.
+If you live in the Washington, DC area, you can take advantage of the Humane Rescue Alliance’s low-cost Medical Center and services, including affordable spay/neuter services and vaccination clinics.

 If you value your belongings and your patience, it’s certainly worth investing in puppy training and behavioral classes for your puppy or new dog.
 In addition to the basics like potty training and “sit” and “stay,” puppy training and behavioral classes will teach your dog a number of important skills, including:

-How to properly interact with other animals to prevent fighting and aggressiveness
+How to properly interact with other people and animals to prevent fearful and reactive behaviors

 How to properly greet other people without jumping or clawing

 Working with a professional dog trainer can also strengthen the bond between you and your new friend.
-He or she will learn to trust you, obey you, and love you.
+At the Humane Rescue Alliance, we make training your dog or cat fun and easy, with classes and private sessions to suit your schedule.

 PUPPY AND BEHAVIOR TRAINING CLASSES